 - DO NOT MASSAGE!
 This will cause even worse bruising.

 - Lay down for a few minutes until the pain subsides.
-I use a little icepack on the injection site right after and that seems to help some.
+I use a little icepack on the injection site right after and that helps.
+These little ice packs are perfect.

 These tips have helped me a lot.
 We ended up getting really good at doing these, and were able to avoid the bruising and lessen the pain.
 In the beginning, I could not even imagine doing these every day, but it really did get better.